-- As a resistant starch, potato starch has been shown to have some pretty impressive health benefits, including positive effects on insulin levels and good gut bacteria.
+- As a resistant starch, potato starch has been shown to have some potential benefits, including positive effects on insulin levels and good gut bacteria.
 However, it’s not a great source of nutrients.

 - If you are going to use it, make sure it is organic and not genetically modified.

 - Is cornstarch or potato starch better?
 They are mostly interchangeable, but cornstarch is more sensitive to extreme temperatures.
-Arrowroot starch and cornstarch can be used in place of potato starch in recipes.
+Arrowroot starch and cornstarch can usually be used in place of potato starch in recipes.